 - Rain Intensity

 - Rain Onset

 - Wind Direction

 INTEgrating tempest data with ifttt

 One of the easiest ways to integrate information from these sensors into a smart home is to use IFTTT.
 IFTTT stands for If-This-Then-That.
 It is a subscription service that provides a way to integrate IoT (Internet of Things) devices from disparate vendors so they work together.
-IFTTT allows a connected IoT device to act as a “trigger” for an IFTTT applet that will then cause an “action” to take place.
+IFTTT allows a connected IoT device to act as a “trigger” for an IFTTT applet that will cause an “action” to occur.
 For example, if your Tempest Weather System reports that the outside temperature drops below 40 degrees (the “trigger” for an IFTTT applet) then a command is sent to your Ecobee thermostat to turn on the heat (the “action” for the IFTTT applet) so water pipes in the home don’t freeze, burst, and flood the home.

 WeatherFlow has worked with IFTTT to provide a wide range of data from a Tempest Weather System that can be used as triggers for IFTTT applets.
 These include:

 - Brightness Drops Below

 - Pressure Drops Below